riffcc/riffcc.github.io/content/docs/lens-sdk/quick-start.md

 ### Step 2: Initializing the `LensService`

 The `LensService` is the primary entry point for all SDK functionality.
-The first step in any application is to create an instance of the service and initialize its underlying P2P client.
+The first step is to create an instance and initialize its underlying P2P client.

-Create a new file, for example `main.ts`, and add the following code:

 ```typescript
 import { LensService } from '@riffcc/lens-sdk';